Run-of-river hydropower plant

 As per the MoU, the fund is expected to provide capital and be a major shareholder in CSAIL.
 Karot HPP is the first investment project to be funded by the Silk Road fund.
 Export-Import Bank of China leads the consortium of financiers for the project.

 The Environmental Protection Agencies (EPA) of Punjab and AJK approved the environmental impact assessment (EIA) of the run-of-river HPP in 2010 and 2011 respectively.

 In January 2015, Pakistan Engineering Services (PES) updated the 2009 EIA following changes in the project design.
 The updated EIA was approved by EPA Punjab in July 2015, but consent from EPA AJK is still needed.

 IFC evaluated the environmental and social impact assessment (ESIA) report prepared by PES and fulfilled additional resource requirements to make the ESIA meet IFC standards.

 KPCL appointed international consultancy firm Mott MacDonald UK to further improve the project’s environment and social aspects.

-Yangtze Three Gorges Technology and Economy Development Co.
-(TGDC) and China Machinery Engineering Corporation (CMEC) consortium was awarded the $1.27bn engineering, procurement and construction contract for the project in 2015.
-TGDC will be responsible for the engineering and construction, while CMEC will be responsible for the procurement.
+Yangtze Three Gorges Technology and Economy Development Company (TGDC) and China Machinery Engineering Corporation (CMEC) consortium was awarded the $1.27bn engineering, procurement and construction contract for the hydroelectric powerplant in 2015.